awsdocs/aws-doc-sdk-examples/shellscript/bash-linux/s3/bucket-lifecycle-operations/README.rst

 If all steps work correctly, the test script removes all resources that it created.

-To see the intermediate results of each step, remove the comment mark (#) in front of each of the lines that begins with a ``read`` command.
-When you then run the script, you can view the current status of the bucket or its contents using the Amazon S3 console.
+To see the intermediate results of each step, remove the comment mark (#) in front of each of line that begins with a ``read`` command.
+Then when you run the script, you can view the current status of the bucket or its contents using the Amazon S3 console.

 This example assumes that you have a shared credentials file with a default profile.
 For